It all began on July 23, 1991 — at 10:07 AM PDT

 DON’T FORGET THE ICE

-I asked Rick how sales were going.
-His reply was less than favorable.
+I asked him how his ice sales were going, and he replied, “actually, they’re pretty bad”.
 I paused and asked if I could make a suggestion.
-I mean, after all, this was Phoenix—in the desert—in the middle of the summer.
+After all, this is Phoenix—in the desert—in the middle of the summer.
 (110+ degrees in the shade)

-“Rick, do you have a couple of pieces of paper and a magic marker?”
-I inquired.
-He gave me the items and I quickly made two new signs for him.
+“Do you have a couple of pieces of paper and a magic marker?”
+He gave me the items and I quickly made two new signs.

 REMEMBER THE ICE